Is this your business?

 Well Drilling Regulations in Louisiana

 Water well drilling contractors in Louisiana must hold a current state well-driller license and follow state well-construction standards that protect groundwater and aquifers.
 Look for contractors who are licensed by the Louisiana well-driller licensing board and who are members of the National Ground Water Association (NGWA).
-Drilling, casing, grouting, and well-completion work is regulated under state groundwater-protection programs and the federal Safe Drinking Water Act.
+Drilling, casing, grouting, and well-completion work is regulated by state groundwater-protection programs and state well-construction codes.
+Private-well construction is overseen at the state and local level, not by the federal Safe Drinking Water Act, which governs public water systems.
 Contact your state well-driller licensing board for specific licensing and permit requirements in your area.

 Frequently Asked Questions